 Adjustable Push Button Timer – XC8 code for PIC10F322.

-In this tutorial, we will expand on the ADC capabilities we’ve explored previously and integrate a push button and an interrupt-based timer to create an adjustable push button timer using the PIC10F322 and the XC8 compiler.
+In this tutorial, we will expand on the ADC capabilities we’ve explored previously and integrate a push button and an interrupt-based timer to create an adjustable push button timer using the and the compiler.

 Setup